← The journal Vertical M&A Guides February 19, 2026

 The RIA Aggregator Landscape

-Focus Financial Partners: One of the original RIA aggregators, Focus was taken private by Clayton, Dubilier & Rice in a $7 billion deal in 2023.
+Focus Financial Partners: One of the original RIA aggregators, Focus was taken private by Clayton, Dubilier & Rice in a transaction with an enterprise value of more than $7 billion, announced in 2023 and later completed, according to Focus Financial Partners.
 The firm operates a partnership model, acquiring majority stakes in independent advisory firms while allowing them to maintain their brands and client relationships.

-Hightower Advisors: Backed by Thomas H. Lee Partners, Hightower has been among the most aggressive acquirers, targeting advisory firms with $500 million to $5 billion in AUM.
-The firm provides comprehensive technology, compliance, and operational support to its partner firms.
+Hightower Advisors: Backed by Thomas H. Lee Partners, Hightower has been an active acquirer of advisory firms.
+The firm provides technology, compliance, and operational support to its partner firms.

-CI Financial (now Corient): The Canadian wealth management firm rebranded its US operations as Corient and has completed dozens of acquisitions to build a national RIA platform.
-The firm has been one of the largest acquirers by deal volume.
+CI Financial, now Corient: The Canadian wealth management firm rebranded its US operations as Corient and has completed dozens of acquisitions to build a national RIA platform.

 The Wealthtech Software Landscape